Sexual dysfunction is a problem that can manifest in a number of ways, including decreased desire for sex, pain during sex, and erectile dysfunction.

 Taking naltrexone for opioid dependence or alcohol use disorder may have sexual side effects, in part due to the effects of this medication on the body’s endogenous opioid system and hormones.

-The effects of naltrexone on sexual function can vary, depending on a person’s history of substance use, recent drug or alcohol use, and other personal factors.
+The side effects of naltrexone on sexual function can vary, depending on a person’s history of substance use, recent drug or alcohol use, and other personal factors.

 What Causes Sexual Side Effects While Taking Naltrexone?

 Naltrexone belongs to a group of medications known as opioid antagonists.
 It binds and blocks opioid receptors in the body, which can in turn affect hormone regulation.

 Opioid drugs are known to lower free and available testosterone.
 While naltrexone isn’t an opioid, its antagonistic effects on opioid receptors can produce a hormone response.

 Hormonal regulation plays a central role in the function of sexual organs, sexual desire, and menstruation.
 Changes to hormone levels, therefore, may disrupt this.